guniv/CoolerControl-Docker/setup.md

 ### Slow HWMon Device detected

-The "Slow HWMon Device detected" error may be detected when Unraid spins disks down depending on your settings.
-This error can usually be safely ignored but may require your attention in some scenarios.
+The "Slow HWMon Device detected" error may be detected when Unraid spins disks down depending on the settings.
+This error can usually be safely ignored but may require attention in some scenarios.

 ## Known issues